jesusyanez/drumkit-dl/README.md

 <h2>Features</h2>

-* Download up to 25 of the latest trending drumkits with one click
+* Download up to 25 of the latest trending drumkits with one button
-* Choose a custom folder for your drumkit downloads
+* Choose a custom drumkit downloads location
-* Automatically extracts and removes compressed files
+* All drumkits are automatically extracted
-* Supports all operating systems
+* Works on all operating systems
 * Python 3</br>